brentley/ecsworkshop/content/container_insights/setup.md

 #### Get the cluster name

-Execute the following command.
-This will list the ECS clusters that are in your account and region
+Execute the following commands.
+This will list the ECS clusters that are in your account and region, and then get the name of the cluster which is needed to enable Container Insights.

 ```
-aws ecs list-clusters
+cluster_arn=$(aws ecs list-clusters | jq -r '.clusterArns[] | select(contains("container-demo"))')
+clustername=$(aws ecs describe-clusters --clusters $cluster_arn | jq -r .clusters[].clusterName)
 ```

 #### Enable Container Insights